Loader gif

 • What states do not tax retirement income?

 • Several states do not tax Social Security benefits or pension payments.
-These include Alabama, Alaska, Florida, Illinois, Mississippi, Nevada, New Hampshire, Pennsylvania, South Dakota, Tennessee, Texas, Washington, and Wyoming.
+These include Alabama, Alaska, Florida, Hawaii, Illinois, Mississippi, Nevada, New Hampshire, Pennsylvania, South Dakota, Tennessee, Texas, Vermont, Washington, and Wyoming.

 • What states have an inheritance tax?

 • There are several states with an inheritance tax.
-These states include Indiana, Iowa, Kentucky, Maryland, Nebraska, New Jersey, and Pennsylvania.
+As of tax year 2024, these states include Iowa, Kentucky, Maryland, Nebraska, New Jersey, and Pennsylvania.

 • What states do not have sales tax?

-• There are seven states without a sales tax: Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming.
-Alaska is the only state with no state income tax and no state sales tax.
+• There are a few states without a statewide sales tax: Alaska, Delaware, Montana, New Hampshire, and Oregon.
+Alaska is the only state with no state income tax and no state sales tax; however, some localities impose a local sales tax.
+New Hampshire will join this group once it phases out its tax on dividend and interest income in 2027.

 • Do I have to file state taxes?